NY governor signs bill decriminalizing marijuana. New Yorkers caught with personal amounts of cannabis will no longer be considered criminals.

 Cannabis companies cannot ship to New York.

-Online delivery services and retail stores such as BUD Delivery are unable to ship to consumers which gives a further rise to the black market.
-New Yorkers, however, are able to purchase and receive CBD and hemp products from popular stores like HEMP SHOP.
+Online weed delivery services are unable to ship to consumers which gives a further rise to the black market.
+New Yorkers, however, are able to purchase and ship CBD hemp cigarettes and CBD products from popular stores like HEMP SHOP.